Adrian A. Durlester

 My Resume (opens in a new window)

-Adrian has lived in the greater Hartford, CT area since 2014, where he is now a freelance Jewish Educator and Consultant, a freelance tutor, and a performing Pianist and Song Leader.
+Adrian has lived in the greater Hartford, CT area since 2014, where he is now a freelance Jewish Educator and Consultant, a freelance tutor, a substitute school teacher for SImsbury Public Schools (Grades K-12) and a performing Pianist and Song Leader.
 He serves as Choir Director, Religious School teacher, and Bar/Bat Mitzvah Tutor for Farmington Valley Jewish Congregation-Emek Shalom in Simsbury, CT.
 From 2014-2016 he was the full-time Musician-In-Residence/Music Teacher for the Solomon Schechter Day School of Greater Hartford. and Family Shabbat Service Leader for Beth El Temple West Hartford.
 Summer 2015 and 2016 Adrian worked as Music Specialist for Camp Shalom day camp of the Mandell JCC of Greater Hartford

 In addition to these activities, Adrian works as a consultant to Jewish educators on implementing and using technology, editing some upcoming Jewish textbooks, giving workshops and presentations, and other Jewish activities.
 He currently writes a column on technology uses in Jewish education for the Torah Aura Productions Bulletin Board, TAPBB.